Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 What if I can’t find sun-dried tomatoes?

 Honestly, they’re what makes this dish special.
 But if you absolutely can’t find them, try roasted red peppers instead.
-The flavor will be different, but it’ll still be good.
+The flavor will be different, but it’ll still be tasty.
 Or use a tablespoon of tomato paste mixed with a splash of balsamic vinegar to get that tangy, concentrated flavor.

-Can I make this ahead of time?
+Can I make the pesto ahead of time?

 Sort of.
 You can make the sauce ahead and store it separately from the pasta.
 When you’re ready to serve, reheat the sauce, cook fresh pasta, and combine them.
 Pasta that sits in sauce for hours gets mushy, so I don’t recommend making the complete dish ahead.